 Rack systems have only gotten more complex over the years, and storage facilities haven’t been spared.
 Very narrow aisle (VNA) systems are the main offenders, which continue to push the envelope even though building codes have become stricter.
 Racks built to withstand seismic activity have certain design specs, such as being heavier and having a thicker, larger base.
 Don’t have this type of racking?
 You may not need to overhaul your facility completely, as long as you’re up to code for your area.

-Consider adding Rack Safety Straps, End of Aisle Safety Straps, Fixed or Sliding Rack Safety Nets, or Modular Safety Netting.
+Consider adding Rack Safety Straps, Fixed or Sliding Rack Safety Nets, or Modular Safety Netting.
 All of these can be installed in just a few minutes and be easily moved for easy access to stored products or when changing your application needs for maximum efficiency and safety throughout your facility.

 Why are additional safety measures important in seismic zones?